obywan-afk/party-inivitation/README.md

-# Winter Mystic 3D Party Invite (Mobile‑First)
+# Mystic Globe Invite Game (Mobile‑First)

-Moody, cinematic winter 3D world (Three.js) with an A4 invite “poster” integrated as a stone tablet.
-Mobile‑first touch controls, bounded navigation, recenter, cinematic intro (skippable), and ambient audio that starts only after a user gesture.
+Pop‑color, cozy “mystic globe” WebGL experience (Three.js).
+Tap/hold to float up, release to drift down.
+After a short play session (or if you drift out of bounds) the A4 invite rises into view as a poster reveal.
+Ambient audio starts only after a user gesture.

 ## Tech